Powering Aviation’s Green Revolution

 Grow Global Footprint

-From 2028 to 2030, TerraVia will expand cultivation to 10,000 hectares and launch an out-grower program, empowering regional farmers to participate in regenerative agriculture.
-This phase drives large-scale sustainable aviation fuel production while sharing economic and environmental benefits across the community.
+From 2028 to 2031, Terravia will expand cultivation to 10,000 hectares while launching an out-grower programme that enables regional farmers to participate in regenerative agriculture.
+This phase accelerates large-scale SAF production while distributing economic and environmental value across the ecosystem.

 2030+